nidhalmessaoudi/Bitcoin-Ticker/README.md

 # Bitcoin-Ticker
-A Simple Web Application to To find out the value of Bitcoin compared to the rest of the most traded currencies
+A Simple Web Application to find out the value of Bitcoin compared to the rest of the most traded Currencies Like Dollar and Euros.